 I heard this from the time I was very little, a story told by my great-grandmother, Hannah Outwater, ne Shook.
-I was twelve when she died at the age of 86 or 88.
+I was twelve when she died at the age of 88.
 Her gift of an animal hand puppet for my third Christmas was a huge catalyst in sparking my lifelong love of making and telling stories, but that is a tale for another time.

 When she was seven, Hannah, the seventh of eight children, rode with her family in a covered wagon from Ohio to Michigan.
 Her younger brother, Freddy, age two, didn’t survive the trip.
 They say he was flat on his back in the wagon with fever, but the evening he died, he sat up with a beatific smile and reached out his arm to angels no one else could see.
 At least that’s the family legend, but it is a story for another time.

 When they reached Kalamazoo, Hannah’s father, Isiah, rented a farm, and that is when the strange incidents began.
 Hannah’s older sister was of the age to go courting.
 The family would hear the wagon drive up bringing her home, open the door and find no one there.
 Sometimes during the night there was such a commotion in the barn it sounded like the horses were going to kick down their stalls, but when they went out to investigate, the family found the animals asleep.
 And a reddish stain on a guest room floor could not be cleaned with any amount of elbow grease.

 You have to imagine my great grandmother pausing to look around the room.
 She knew how to build suspense.
 It might be halloween – it was certainly winter, with the lights turned low.
 Those were the days before the SciFi channel and Freddy Kreuger.
 Before CSI and the horrendous headlines that have become all to common.